Campus Location(s): Penn Valley: Health Science Institute

 Occupational therapy assistants help people with physical, cognitive, social or emotional problems reach maximum independence in daily living skills.
 OTAs work in hospitals, schools, mental health clinics, community agencies and businesses.

 Our program includes fieldwork at health-care facilities, long-term care facilities, skilled nursing facilities, schools, mental health facilities, hospitals or clinics.
 As a graduate, you'll be able to take the national certification exam, administered by the National Board for Certification in Occupational Therapy (NBCOT).
-For details, see FAQs.
+See Program Outcomes for exam results.

 Characteristics of a successful Occupational Therapy Assistant include but are not limited to: attentive to detail and thorough in task completion, open to changes and variety in a workplace, function well in high stress situations, work both as a team but with little supervision at times, stable temperament and caring.